-Falconry Gull Control
+Falconry Bird Control

-Deterring pest birds using falconry is a natural method of bird control, particularly ideal for clearing large sites of nuisance bird populations, operating in urban areas and preventing bird populations from roosting or nesting.
+Deterring pest birds using falconry is a natural method of control, particularly ideal for clearing large sites of nuisance bird populations, operating in urban areas and preventing bird populations from roosting or nesting.

 Herrings, gulls and lesser black backed gulls are the most common Urban gulls you will encounter; they tend to nest in colonies on industrial sites and rooftops.
 Birds pair up in early spring and are often drawn inland by the abundance of food waste left by us humans, scavenging on basically anything seemingly edible.
 Breeding and nesting season is when problems occur.
 They can become very vocal, usually in the early mornings, and aggressive when nests are occupied with their chicks which they are guarding and protecting.
 Birds can be a potential threat to people in urban areas, including dive bombing and dropping their faeces over people if they get too close to their chicks or nest.